 Staff has received multiple requests from the public who wish to permit wedding events on their properties.
-Staff spent the last year researching how to allow these uses within the Exclusive Farm Use Zone without coming into conflict with statutory requirements.
-Staff identified that Deschutes County utilizes their "Agritourism and other commercial events or activities" section of the code within the EFU Zone.
-They have defined "Commercial event and activity".
+Over the course of the last year staff researched how to allow these uses within the Exclusive Farm Use Zone without coming into conflict with statutory requirements.
+Deschutes County utilizes the "Agritourism and other commercial events or activities" section of the code within the EFU Zone and defined "Commercial event and activity".

-Codifying this definition would provide the public a more legally defensible route to permit commercial events or activities that would not be allowed under agri-tourism and would help local farmers diversify their income.
+Codifying this definition would provide the public a more legally defensible route to permit commercial events or activities that are not allowed under agri-tourism, while helping local farmers diversify income.
+Similar to agri-tourism events, the landowner would be limited in the number of events allowed on the subject property.

-Similar to Agri-tourism events, the landowner would be limited in the number of events that would be allowed on the subject property.
-Up to six events, one of the criteria requires that the use be incidental and subordinate to the existing farm use on the tract.
-Above six events, the landowner would be required to demonstrate that the events would be incidental and subordinate to existing commercial farm use of the tract and are necessary to support the commercial farm uses or the commercial agricultural enterprises in the area.
-Notice of the events would be sent to all emergency responders with jurisdiction who are normally contacted for agritourism events, which would help to ensure all their concerns are addressed through the review process.
+For hosting up to six events, there is a criteria stating it be incidental and subordinate to the existing farm use on the tract.
+Above six events, the landowner would be required to demonstrate the events be incidental and subordinate to existing commercial farm use of the tract and are necessary to support the commercial farm uses or the commercial agricultural enterprises in the area.

+Notice of the events would be sent to all emergency responders who are contacted for agritourism events.
+This helps to ensure concerns are addressed through the review process.
 Currently there are unpermitted events occurring within the county that, if permitted, could be mitigated to cause less of an effect on neighboring landowners/farm uses.
 There is one active code compliance case open for a wedding event venue.